bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 ```

 [`ctx.label`](lib/ctx.html#label)
 corresponds to the label of the target being analyzed.
-The `ctx` object has many
+The `ctx` object has
-useful fields and methods; you can find an exhaustive list in the
+many useful fields and methods; you can find an exhaustive list in the
 [API reference](lib/ctx.html).

-Let's query the code:
+Query the code:

 ```
 $ bazel query :all
-DEBUG: /usr/home/laurentlb/bazel-codelab/foo.bzl:8:1: bzl file evaluation
+DEBUG: /usr/home/bazel-codelab/foo.bzl:8:1: bzl file evaluation
-DEBUG: /usr/home/laurentlb/bazel-codelab/BUILD:2:1: BUILD file
+DEBUG: /usr/home/bazel-codelab/BUILD:2:1: BUILD file
 //:bin2
 //:bin1
 ```

-We can make a few observations:
+Make a few observations:

 * "bzl file evaluation" is printed first.
 Before evaluating the BUILD file,
   Bazel evaluates all the files it loads.
 If multiple BUILD files are loading
-  foo.bzl, we would see only one occurrence of "bzl file evaluation" because
+  foo.bzl, you would see only one occurrence of "bzl file evaluation" because
   Bazel caches the result of the evaluation.
 * The callback function `_foo_binary_impl` is not called.
 Bazel query loads
   BUILD files, but doesn't analyze targets.

-To analyze the targets, we can use the [`cquery`](../cquery.html) ("configured
+To analyze the targets, use the [`cquery`](../cquery.html) ("configured
 query") or the `build` command:

 ```
 $ bazel build :all
-DEBUG: /usr/home/laurentlb/bazel-codelab/foo.bzl:8:1: bzl file evaluation
+DEBUG: /usr/home/bazel-codelab/foo.bzl:8:1: bzl file evaluation
-DEBUG: /usr/home/laurentlb/bazel-codelab/BUILD:2:1: BUILD file
+DEBUG: /usr/home/bazel-codelab/BUILD:2:1: BUILD file
-DEBUG: /usr/home/laurentlb/bazel-codelab/foo.bzl:2:5: analyzing //:bin1
+DEBUG: /usr/home/bazel-codelab/foo.bzl:2:5: analyzing //:bin1
-DEBUG: /usr/home/laurentlb/bazel-codelab/foo.bzl:2:5: analyzing //:bin2
+DEBUG: /usr/home/bazel-codelab/foo.bzl:2:5: analyzing //:bin2
 INFO: Analyzed 2 targets (0 packages loaded, 0 targets configured).
 INFO: Found 2 targets...
 ```